Why Diet Is the #1 Lever for Diabetes Management

 Diabetes is fundamentally a blood sugar regulation problem.
 Every meal you eat either spikes your blood glucose or keeps it stable.
-Over time, repeated spikes cause insulin resistance, damage blood vessels, and accelerate complications.
-The good news: the right food choices can reduce HbA1c by 1–2 points — equivalent to the effect of many diabetes medications.
+The right food choices can reduce HbA1c by 1-2 points - equivalent to the effect of many diabetes medications.

 In Ahmedabad, this is especially challenging.
-Traditional Gujarati food — while delicious — is high in refined carbohydrates, sugar (often added to dal and vegetables), and fried snacks.
-Managing diabetes while eating a typical Ahmedabad diet requires constant vigilance and willpower that most busy people cannot sustain.
+Traditional Gujarati food is high in refined carbohydrates, sugar added to dal and vegetables, and fried snacks.
+Managing diabetes while eating a typical Ahmedabad diet requires constant vigilance that most busy people cannot sustain.

-The Glycaemic Index (GI) measures how quickly a food raises blood glucose on a scale of 0–100.
-Low-GI foods (under 55) release glucose slowly, keeping blood sugar stable.
-High-GI foods cause rapid spikes followed by crashes — exactly what diabetics need to avoid.
+The Glycaemic Index (GI) measures how quickly a food raises blood glucose on a scale of 0-100.
+Low-GI foods (under 55) release glucose slowly.
+High-GI foods cause rapid spikes - exactly what diabetics need to avoid.

 | Food | GI Score | Effect on Blood Sugar |